Quantum Measurements, faster-than-light communication, minimum size for the detector implied by quantum mechanics: The thought experiment

 while after the SFO the state is

-Finally, the set of mirrors bring the two beams together head-on at the point $F$.
-To write the particle state at point $F$, one needs to sum up the ampitudes of each single beam (amplitude superposition principle) to obtain
+Finally, the set of mirrors brings the two beams together head-on at the detector region.
+To write the amplitude at $z=0$, one needs to sum up the amplitudes of each single beam \cite{Kalbarczyk2019, COW, Sakurai1994}.
+The probability to detect the photon at $z=0$ is thus

-This treatment is widely applied to model interference experiments (see, for ex., \cite{Kalbarczyk2019} or \cite{COW}, among many others).
-Likewise, textbooks explain interference patterns by using a theoretical treatment in line with Eq. \eqref{eq:MTC}, as seen, for ex., in \cite{Sakurai1994}.
-The probability to detect the photon at the point $F$ is thus